AhmetIsk/Github-Catalog/README.md

 This is a GitHub catalog that enables users to search for GitHub users, and also search & filter their repositories.

-## Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Prerequisites

 - Node.js and npm installed on your machine.